 We believe we are creating an entirely new category of industrial highly-dexterous mobile robotic systems that augment, rather than replace, humans.
-While developing our products in recent years we have engaged in frequent dialogue with leaders in the industries we expect to target, including through our Technical Advisory Group, which includes executive-level participants from various Fortune 500 companies.
+While developing our products in recent years we have engaged in frequent dialogue with leaders in the industries we expect to target.
 We believe our efforts and position as a pioneer in industrial highly-dexterous mobile robotic systems and our head-start in developing relationships with potential customers situate us well to further develop and expand our product portfolio to address a significant market opportunity and additional use cases.